-Ask: "Which Bible stories describe the grace that God gives to sinners?"
-[The parables of the lost sheep, of the lost coin and of the lost son in Luke 15, and many more.]
-Ask for stories that illustrate repentance [Zacheus, Luke 19:1-10, etc.].
-Ask for stories about baptism, the Lord's Supper, giving, prayer and serving the needy.
-Explain : • Bible stories are easy to remember and to repeat to others. • When people hear Bible stories, they often repeat them to others. П Stories let the Good News flow among families and friends.
-Encourage workers to develop a repertoire of Bible stories that illustrate vital truths.
-Recommend using stories and methods that are: • Easy to imitate, so that others can easily tell the gospel to others. • Affordable and available, so that folks will not be discouraged from trying. • Suitable to the local culture, so that hearers can easily understand the message.
-Adaptable to small groups, so that the Good News can flow to homes and families.
-Sk it: "Two men pray" Introduce Mr. Self-righteous and Mr. Regretful.
-Both pray and talk to God. • Mr Self-righteous says, "I thank God that I am a good man.
-I follow my religion carefully and I do kind deeds to the poor.
-Mr. Regretful says, "O God, I know that I am a bad man.
+□ Ask for stories about baptism, the Lord's Supper, giving, prayer and serving the needy. □ Explain:

+- Bible stories are easy to remember and to repeat to others. - When people hear Bible stories, they often repeat them to others. - Stories let the Good News flow among families and friends. - □ Encourage workers to develop a repertoire of Bible stories that illustrate vital truths.

+□ Recommend using stories and methods that are:

+- Easy to imitate, so that others can easily tell the gospel to others. - Affordable and available, so that folks will not be discouraged from trying. - Suitable to the local culture, so that hearers can easily understand the message. - Adaptable to small groups, so that the Good News can flow to homes and families.

+Skit: 'Two men pray'

+- □ Introduce Mr. Self-righteous and Mr. Regretful.
+Both pray and talk to God. - Mr Self-righteous says, 'I thank God that I am a good man.
+I follow my religion carefully and I do kind deeds to the poor. - Mr. Regretful says, 'O God, I know that I am a bad man.
 I am ashamed of my deeds.
-Please, forgive me."
-Ask: "Which of these two men repented?
-How do you know?"
-C Dible discours Oup Bible discovery Have group members read together one or more of these texts: 1.
-Matthew 21:28-32 (two sons) 2.
-Luke 15:11-24 (rebellious son) 3.
-Luke 18:10-13 (two men at a temple) 4.
-Luke 23:39-43 (thief on a cross) 5.
-Acts 2:38 (repentance & baptism) 6.
-Acts 8:22 (an evil magician) 7.
-Acts 26:20 (prove with good deeds) 8.
-1 Thessalonians 1:9-10 (turn from idols) Have groups answer this question: How do folks repent?
-After four minutes, let each group report what it found, until the right answers have been reported.
-Affirm these: Beg God to forgive you. • Get baptised to be forgiven and receive the Holy Spirit. • Turn to God from idols and wait for Jesus to come back from heaven. • Start living the new kind of life that God gives.
-Ca II everyone to repentance Explain that repentance is a turning away from old beliefs and practices to embrace Jesus and his commands.
-Show folks how to repent in ways that they and their culture understand.
-Renouncing evil and destroying magical devices.
-Expressing remorse for past sins and faith towards God and Jesus.
-Requesting to be baptised and join with Jesus' followers. П Discuss how the participants recognise repentance in their cultures.
-Identify some unbiblical, Western substitutes for repentance that participants should avoid, like; • Coming forward in meetings or raising hands to 'accept Jesus'. • Repeating a 'sinner's prayer' that does not come from their heart.
-Making individual decisions without changing their behaviour. П Explain that an evangelist's task is not completed until repentant folks are brought into a flock.
+Please, forgive me.' - □ Ask: 'Which of these two men repented?
+How do you know?'

+$\Box$ Have group members read together one or more of these texts:

+- 1. Matthew 21:28-32 (two sons)

+- 2. Luke 15:11-24 (rebellious son)

+- 3. Luke 18:10-13 (two men at a temple)

+- 4. Luke 23:39-43 (thief on a cross)

+- 5. Acts 2:38 (repentance & baptism)

+- 6. Acts 8:22 (an evil magician)

+- 7. Acts 26:20 (prove with good deeds)

+- 8. 1 Thessalonians 1:9-10 (turn from idols)

+- □ Have groups answer this question: How do folks repent?

+- □ After four minutes, let each group report what it found, until the right answers have been reported.
+Affirm these:

+- Beg God to forgive you.

+- Get baptised to be forgiven and receive the Holy Spirit.

+- Turn to God from idols and wait for Jesus to come back from heaven.

+- Start living the new kind of life that God gives.

+Call everyone to repentance

+- □ Explain that repentance is a turning away from old beliefs and practices to embrace Jesus and his commands. - □ Show folks how to repent in ways that they and their culture understand. - Renouncing evil and destroying magical devices. - Expressing remorse for past sins and faith towards God and Jesus. - Requesting to be baptised and join with Jesus' followers.

+- Discuss how the participants recognise repentance in their cultures. - □ Identify some unbiblical, Western substitutes for repentance that participants should avoid, like; - Coming forward in meetings or raising hands to 'accept Jesus'. - Repeating a 'sinner's prayer' that does not come from their heart. - Making individual decisions without changing their behaviour. - □ Explain that an evangelist's task is not completed until repentant folks are brought into a flock.

+Share stories and songs

+- □ If the workgroups have prepared a story, a skit or a song, let them present it now. - □ Explain: Stories and songs should be easy for hearers to tell and sing to others, in turn.

+Demonstrate an easy use of pictures